PASSIONLab/BELLA/README.md

 To compile the main code occurrence-matrix.cpp: make parse To run: ./parse kmers-table.fa my_genome.fna listofdata.txt In the folder the .axt has to be included.

+In multiply.h: remember to define which OS you're using (OSX or LINUX) in order to get the memory usage.